 Common Name: Oriental Bittersweet

-Celastrus orbiculatus is a Deciduous Climber up to 12.00 metres tall.
+Celastrus orbiculatus is a deciduous climbing shrub with stems up to 12 metres long.

 N.E.
 Asia - China, Japan, Korea.